mauriciopoppe/blog/site/content/notes/misc/productivity-skills.md

 - [tmux-continuum](https://github.com/tmux-plugins/tmux-continuum) - This tool saves your tmux session layout automatically which is great!
 However when I used it it'd reopen all the tmux sessions that were stored, imagine having tens of codebases and seeing all of them getting created when you invoke tmux-continuum!

+[^1]: A mental context switch is an analogy of what an OS does under the hood to [share a single CPU among processes](https://en.wikipedia.org/wiki/Context_switch),
+      but applied to our day to day mental tasks, after all we only have 1 brain that's already multitasking with unconcious processes like perception or breathing.